rymdlego/note/README.md

 ```
 # n -v kubernetes
 ```
-The `-v` flag will view notes.
+Finally, the `-v` flag will view your notes.
 In this case we will view kubernetes.md.
 If you specify more notes, those will be displayed as well.